 There's no asthma diet that will eliminate your symptoms.
-But your food choices may make your asthma worse or increase your risk of developing asthma.
-Here's what you can do.
+But these steps may help:

 - Eat to maintain a healthy weight.
 Being overweight can worsen asthma.
 Even losing a little weight can improve your symptoms.
 Learn how to eat right to maintain a healthy weight over the long term.